kevinyswong/kevinyswong.github.io/index.md

 How has painting evolved into modernity?
 Although a great deal of complexity can be found in the writings of the painters themselves, their critics, and art historians, this statement is in the spirit of the generalized stroke of
-integration: from the artists commissioned as court painters and dependent on royalty interested in immortalizing the aristocracy, from the religious images in the Sistine Chapel imposed on the people from the high-mountain, divine and unquestionable, to the manicured, stilted, time-intensive oil pieces of
+integration: from the artists commissioned as court painters dependent on royalty interested in immortalizing the aristocracy, from the religious images in the Sistine Chapel imposed on the people from the high-mountain, divine and unquestionable, to the manicured, stilted, time-intensive oil pieces of